Our Location

 When planting Asiatic lilies, it is important to choose an area that gets plenty of sunlight but is not too hot or dry.
 The soil should be well-draining and amended with compost before planting.
 Planting bulbs about 6 inches apart will ensure they get enough space for proper growth.
 Water your newly planted bulbs thoroughly after planting, and then water regularly throughout the growing season as needed (about once per week).

-Fertilizing your Asiatic lily plants can help promote healthy growth and blooms each year.
-Use a balanced fertilizer during the growing season, starting when you first see new leaves emerging from the ground until mid-summer when buds begin forming on the stems.
-Be sure not to over-fertilize as this can cause foliage burn or damage delicate root systems.
+Fertilizing your lily plants can help promote healthy growth and blooms each year.
+Use a balanced fertilizer during the growing season, starting when new leaves emerge from the ground to mid-summer when buds begin forming on the stems.
+Be sure not to over-fertilize, as this can cause foliage burn or damage delicate root systems.

 Deadheading spent blooms helps encourage more flowers later in the season while also keeping your plants looking tidy all summer long.
 Just remove any wilted or faded blossoms by cutting off just below where they attach at their base near the stem using sharp pruning shears or scissors.
-After flowering has finished, it’s best practice to leave your plants alone until fall when you can start preparing them for winter dormancy.
+After flowering, it’s best practice to leave your plants alone until fall, when you can prepare them for winter dormancy.

 Asiatic lilies are hybrids derived from the following species and inter-species hybrids: amabile, bulbiferum, callosum, cernuum, concolor, dauricum, davidii, L. × elegans, L. × hollandicum, lancifolium, lankongense, leichtlinii, maculatum, pumilum, L. × scottiae, wardii, and wilsonii (source: RHS).